MEET THE TEAM

 Founder, CTO and Chairman

-As a co-founder of IKAWA, Rombout joined forces with Andrew in the early days at the Royal College of Art, after previously studying at Stanford University and Imperial Collage London.
+As a co-founder of IKAWA, Rombout joined forces with Andrew in the early days at the Royal College of Art, after previously studying at Stanford University and Imperial College London.

 He now works independently as an award winning designer, engineer and researcher, and loves to develop new experiences that unleash unused human potential.
 Rombout has worked with Siemens, Merck and Proctor & Gamble and directed one of Philips’ open labs in Eindhoven where he’s based.